Olib-AI/sip_server/README.md

 # Olib AI SIP Server

 A production-ready SIP (Session Initiation Protocol) server built for the Olib AI conversational platform.
-This server replaces traditional telephony providers like Twilio with a cost-effective, high-performance solution that provides full control over voice calls and SMS messaging.
+This server enables users to forward their VOIP calls and SMS to our AI platform for real-time two-way conversations, providing a cost-effective alternative to traditional telephony providers.

 ## 🚀 Features